mwouts/itables/docs/advanced_parameters.md

   name: itables
 ---

-# Advanced parameters
+# The DataTable Arguments

-The `itables` package is a wrapper for the Javascript [datatables.net](https://datatables.net/) library, which has a great [documentation](https://datatables.net/), a huge collection of [examples](https://datatables.net/examples/index), and a useful [forum](https://datatables.net/forums/).
+ITables is a wrapper for the Javascript [DataTables](https://datatables.net/) library, which has a great [documentation](https://datatables.net/), a huge collection of [examples](https://datatables.net/examples/index), and a useful [forum](https://datatables.net/forums/).

-Below we give a few examples of how the datatables.net examples can be ported to Python with `itables`.
+Below we give a series of examples of how the DataTables examples can be ported to Python with `itables`.

 As always, we initialize the `itables` library with